JakeWnuk/ptt/docs/USAGE.md

 > [!NOTE]
 > The input for `mask-swap` is partial masks.
 This is different from other modes.

 The replacement file does not need to be in any specific format.
 The replacements will be applied to the first instance in each line.
 The `mask-swap` mode is unique in that it uses partial masks from the `retain` module to generate new candidates.
-This mode also uses its own replacer module (different from the other modes) to generate new candidates by extracting the masks and then matching them to the replacement file.
+This mode also uses its replacer module (different from the other modes) to generate new candidates by extracting the masks and then matching them to the replacement file.
 #### Token Swapping Example
 ```bash
 $ cat pass.lst